-U.N. human rights agencies, since the first decade of the 21st century, have embarked on projects to define, categorize, measure, and index human rights, and they based these endeavors on publications and reports issued by three key pillars of the U.N. human rights protection system: The Treaty Bodies, the Special Procedures, and the Universal Periodic Review.
-The U.N.
-Office of High Commissioner for Human Rights (OHCHR) published a guide to measurement and implementation of human rights that discusses key theoretical and methodological consideration regarding meanings and boundaries of human rights.
-The committee on the Covenant on Economic, Social, and Cultural rights directed attention to the need to substantiate, measure, and disseminate indicators of the extent to which country respects the second generation of human rights.
+UN human rights agencies, since the first decade of the twenty-first century, have embarked on projects to define, categorize, measure, and index human rights, and they based these endeavors on publications and reports issued by three key pillars of the UN human rights protection system: The Treaty Bodies, the Special Procedures, and the Universal Periodic Review.
+The UN Office of High Commissioner for Human Rights (OHCHR) published a guide to measurement and implementation of human rights that discussed key theoretical and methodological consideration regarding meanings and boundaries of human rights.
+The committee on the Covenant on Economic, Social, and Cultural Rights directed attention to the need to substantiate, measure, and disseminate indicators of the extent to which country respects the second generation of human rights.

-OHCHR made particular efforts to catalogue and index key concerns and recommendations expressed by the three pillars of the U.N. human rights protection system.
-The Universal Human Rights Index (UHRI), for example, offers easy access to comprehensive information on human rights practices globally, and as such it provides a more universal definition of human rights, carves out legitimate boundaries, and supplies a wide range of categories of human rights.
-The index permits users to obtain a global and less-biased perspective of national and regional human rights development and thus has great potential to guide policymakers, practitioners, and scholars towards a fuller and more ideal conception of human rights.
+OHCHR made particular efforts to catalog and index key concerns and recommendations expressed by the three pillars of the UN human rights protection system.
+The Universal Human Rights Index (UHRI), for example, offers easy access to comprehensive information on human rights practices globally, and as such provides a more universal definition of human rights, carves out legitimate boundaries, and supplies a wide range of categories of rights.
+The index permits users to obtain a global and less-biased perspective of national and regional human rights development and thus has great potential to guide policymakers, practitioners, and scholars toward a fuller and more ideal conception of human rights.

-OHCHR's efforts of human rights conception and categorization are anchored in three pillars of the U.N.'s human rights protection system demonstrating proper functioning of a feedback loop between nation-states and the U.N.
-Consider, for example, processes by which treaty bodies collect, review, and respond to state and NGO reports in issuing Concluding Observations, a set of concerns and recommendations tailor-made for each national society (Koo, Kong, and Chung 2012).
+OHCHR's efforts of human rights conception and categorization are anchored in three pillars of the UN's human rights protection system demonstrating proper functioning of a feedback loop between nation-states and the UN.
+Consider, for example, processes by which treaty bodies collect, review, and respond to state and NGO reports in issuing Concluding Observations, a set of concerns and recommendations tailor-made for each national society (Koo et al. 2012).
 It is not a coincidence that categories and subcategories of the UHRI have broadened to incorporate feedback from local constituencies.
-These processes are consistent with the observation that human rights have been ceaselessly defined and redefined throughout history (Iriye, Goedde, and Hitchcock 2012) and are legitimated by the need for a more sustainable and embracing space for human rights as

-"locally owned and interpreted principles for political action" (Preface p.9, Hopgood 2013).
+These processes are consistent with the observation that human rights have been ceaselessly defined and redefined throughout history (Iriye, Goedde, and Hitchcock 2012) and are legitimated by the need for a more sustainable and embracing space for human rights as "locally owned and interpreted principles for political action" (Hopgood 2013: 9).